smileTTP/alx-online-groceries-app/README.md

 ### challenges
 - I experienced the app crashing multiple times on the Expo Go android app while working on the project which slowed down the coding progress.
+- Some problem with text-color not working sometimes.